JLEWilson/programming_language_suggester/README.md

 ## Description

-_{A questionnaire designed to help prospect programmers decide what language to learn.
+_A questionnaire designed to help prospect programmers decide what language to learn.
 Takes input into a form with multiple radios, determins best language based on answers, and displays the optimal choice to the user.
-Allows users to try again should they want to.}_
+Allows users to try again should they want to._

 ## Setup/Installation Requirements